88-degrees/Book-of-Changes/appendix02s2.md

 Paragraph 6.
 When one has reached the greatest height, he should think of retiring.
 Ambition otherwise may overleap itself.

 <a name="fn_236"></a>[326:XLVII](#fr_236) The first sentence of the Great Symbolism is constructed differently from any which has presented itself in the previous 46 hexagrams.
-Literally translated, it would be 'a marsh with no water is Khwăn;' and this might certainly suggest to us a condition of distress.
+Literally translated, it would be 'a marsh with no water is **Kūn ☷**'; and this might certainly suggest to us a condition of distress.
 But how does this come out of the trigrams?
-The upper one is Tui, representing a marsh; and the lower is Khân, representing water in a defile.
+The upper one is **Duì ☱**, representing a marsh; and the lower is **Kǎn ☵**, representing water in a defile.
 The collocation of the two suggests the running of the water from the marsh or lake into the stream, which will soon empty the other.
-Such is the view which occurred to myself; and it is the same as that given by [Zhū Xī](https://en.wikipedia.org/wiki/Zhu_Xi):--'The water descending and leaking away, the marsh above will become dry.'
+Such is the view which occurred to myself; and it is the same as that given by [Zhū Xī](https://en.wikipedia.org/wiki/Zhu_Xi): -- 'The water descending and leaking away, the marsh above will become dry.'
 The application is good in itself, but the concatenation between it and the Symbolism is hardly discernible.

 ###### p.
 327